 - Learn how veteran chief business officers have addressed institutional and professional challenges

 - Build a network of colleagues who serve as a resource of support throughout the fellow's career

 Since the program launched, more than half of Fellows alumni have advanced in their careers, including more than 20 alumni who have achieved their goal of becoming a chief business officer.

 Who Should Apply

 Fellows may earn up to an estimated 75 CPE credits in categories including Business Management and Organization, Communications and Marketing, Personal Development, Finance, and Specialized Knowledge if they participate in all group live and internet based program components.
-No prerequisites and/or advance preparation is required, aside from the application process.
+No prerequisites and/or advance preparation are required, aside from the application process.
 The program is targeted to the intermediate-to-advanced course level.